 In May 2017, a former director of the Company filed a claim under the Toronto Small Claims Court in an amount of \$23,720.
-In June 2017, the Company filed a Defense Statement as it believes the claim is without merit.
+In June 2017, the Company filed a Defense Statement as it believed the claim was without merit.
 The Company also filed a Defendant's Claim against the former director in the amount of \$25,000 for breach of fiduciary duty, negligence and negligent misrepresentation.
-The Company attended court on June 21, 2018 and the judge had not rendered judgement in the matter as at August 29, 2018.
+The Company attended court on June 21, 2018 and on October 23, 2018, the judge rendered judgement in the matter and dismissed the former director's claim and ruled in the Company's favour in relation to its claims for breach of fiduciary duty, negligence and negligent misrepresentation.